RotoHands/CustomBLD/README.md

-# CustomBLD 🎲
+# CustomBLD

 CustomBLD is a tool for generating custom BLD scrambles.
 It is a database of ~20 million scrambles and solutions for 3x3, 4x4, and 5x5 BLD events.
-Allowing you to choose and customize specific scrambles types you want to practice.
+It allows you to choose and customize specific scrambles types for what you want to practice.

+Feel free to contact me if you have ideas or need help,
+@rotobld - discord
+mail - rotohads@gmail.com

 ## 🎯 Why is it good for?

 - Training hard scrambles (scrambles with 3twists, 4flips, many cycle breaks)
-- Trainig easy scrambles - get used to easy sceambles so you don't panic when you get a good one in comp
+- Trainig easy scrambles - get used to easy sceambles so you don't panic when you one in a competition
 - Training excecution only (with the solution provided)
 - Training 3-style subsets with real solves (you can choose which letter pairs to practice)
--
+- etc...

 ## ✨ Features

-- Letter pair solutions for each solve with detailed stats, for example:
+- Letter pair solutions for each solve with detailed stats.
+For example:

 ```rubik
 D' L2 B2 U' F2 U' L2 F2 U' B2 L' D' R B2 U2 F' U L F U2 Rw'